sanctum-black/blog/computer-science/julia-for-beginners/julia-for-beginners.md

 - `else`
 - `end`

-We can either stick with just the `if` `end` statement combination if we have only one condition to evaluate, or include the whole structure:
+We can either stick with just the `if` `end` statement combination if we have only one condition to evaluate or include the whole structure:

 ##### **Code**
 ```Julia